kintohub/kintohub-docs/docs/getting-started.md

 Preparing your code to have it effortlessly work on KintoHub is very straightforward - here is a high-level of what it entails:

-1. your code must be on GitHub
+1. Your code must be on GitHub
-2. your code must have `Dockerfile`
+2. Your code must have `Dockerfile`
     - the command used to run the production version must be exposed in `Dockerfile` using `EXPOSE`
-3. the service must be listening to port `80` for production
+3. The service must be listening to port `80` for production
-4. your code must be documented with our version of apidoc ([detailed here](apidoc.md))
+4. Your code must be documented with our version of apidoc ([detailed here](apidoc.md))

 > if you have to specify a hostname for the framework/library that you are using, please  use 0.0.0.0. localhost and note that 127.0.0.1 won't work